Title XVI Supplemental Security Income (SSI)

 SSA periodically reviews eligibility for SSI benefits to decide if the claimant still meets the disability standard.
 The law requires SSA to perform medical CDRs approximately every 3 years.
 In some cases, the CDR is scheduled more often and in other cases in which the likelihood of improvement is small or not at all, the CDR may be waived.

-When SSA performs a CDR they will ask the SWC to show evidence that the child is, and has been, getting treatment that is medically necessary and available for his or her condition.
+When SSA performs a CDR, they will ask the Analyst to show evidence that the child is, and has been, receiving treatment that is medically necessary and available treatment for their condition.

-Note: If the SWC is informed the child’s medical condition has changed, they must immediately inform SSA (Responsibilities of the Authorized Representative Payee (ARP).
+Note: If the Analyst is informed that the child’s medical condition has changed, they must immediately inform SSA (Responsibilities of the Authorized Representative Payee (ARP).

 Suspended Benefits Due to Excessive Income or Resources